LuisBosquez/docker-mssql-samples/docker-compose-aspnet/README.md

     }
     ```

+    In this code, an attempt to connect to SQL Server running in Docker is made with retry logic.

 1. Create a new Dockerfile in your working directory.

     This file will define the steps necessary to create the continerized ASP.NET application.
 Once it is built, it can be run as a container.